Proof of address in Hong Kong is a document that shows that your name is associated with a real Hong Kong address.

 When you think about it, it makes perfect sense.
 When a government is trying to decide whether or not to offer someone a recognition of residency, one of the most important things they consider is the economic impact of doing so.

-It also verifies that the person can receive mail from that address, which is a key indication of true residency.
+It also verifies that the person can receive mail from that address, which is a key indicator of true residency.

 Of course, the system isn’t perfect.
 Someone who isn’t actually living in Hong Kong can easily manufacture these documents.